Ingredient Glossary

 Chondroitin Sulphate

 A substance found in the body, this is a building block for normal healthy cartilage.
-It also helps block harmful enzymes from damaging the cartilage.
-This supplement is derived from poultry cartilage.

 +